Mitali Mukherjee on why to apply for our Fellowships: “The answer to the industry's problems will come from within journalists”

 Apart from that, being accepted into a prestigious programme that offers you time to be in the University of Oxford with unlimited access to its rich resources, is hugely beneficial for a practising journalist.

-A. In an almost predictable and worrying cycle, the last decade or more has seen a slew of layoffs, news platforms being created and then disbanded and most importantly growing pressure on journalists from those who are keen to clamp down on critical reportage.
+A. In an almost predictable and worrying cycle, the last decade or more has seen a slew of layoffs, news platforms being created and then disbanded and most importantly growing authoritarian pressure on journalists doing critical reportage.
 Added to that, a fraying connection with audiences means there are multiple levers hurting the world of journalism.
+AI as a rapidly evolving technology has added a new element of both challenges and opportunities for journalists.

 Key links on our Journalist Fellowships: